 It has been one of the most talked about projects in London since the pandemic.
 The redevelopment of Liverpool Street station, first revealed by Building in March 2022, has been a regular presence in local, trade and national press for more than two years.
 Controversial from the beginning, its radical proposal to transform the Victorian station has provoked the ire of heritage bodies, campaign groups, neighbouring councils and, worst of all, celebrities.
 And with a development value of around £1.5bn, it is also one of the biggest jobs in the capital.

-The result is a dramatically scaled back scheme which Network Rail believes will cost around a third less to build, coming in at a cost of around £1bn, and with a design which aims to be much more sympathetic to the grade II-listed station and its grade II*-listed neighbour, the former Great Eastern Hotel.
 While Herzog & de Meuron had envisaged a series of futuristic white-coloured arches flowing through the station concourse, Acme’s plans are so Victorian in style that the published visuals of the designs may as well have included men wearing frock coats and top hats.
 And the scheme’s most controversial component, a 20-storey office tower cantilevered above the listed hotel, has been reduced by three storeys, covered in campaigner-placating greenery and shifted over the train shed roof.

-Network Rail’s volte face was a big topic of conversation in the industry.
-What many want to know was what exactly had happened to Sellar, which had until then been effectively leading the project with its consultant team.
-Since the beginning of the year, the developer and Herzog & de Meuron had also been overhauling their proposals, which had amassed no less than 2,200 objections from members of the public since being submitted in 2023, and preparing to submit a revised application in the spring.
+Since the beginning of the year, the developer and Herzog & de Meuron had also been overhauling their proposals, which had amassed no less than 2,200 objections from members of the public since being submitted in 2023, and were preparing to submit a revised application in the spring.
 Now those plans appear to be dead in the water, although, curiously, the application is yet to be withdrawn.

 Trouble appears to have been brewing since at least the middle of last year, when Network Rail brought in Acme to provide a peer review of the scheme.
-At the time, the City of London was engaged in a protracted process of validating Sellar’s application - although it had been submitted in May, it was not made public on the City’s planning portal until October.
+At the time, the City of London was engaged in a protracted process of validating Sellar’s application.
+Although it had been submitted in May, it was not made public on the City’s planning portal until October.

 By the end of that year, with criticism of the revealed plans mounting, Sellar was already redesigning the scheme and holding pre-application meetings with City planning officers ahead of the submission of a fresh application.
 This culminated in a new, more heritage-sensitive design shown to Network Rail executives in July.
 They appear not to have been convinced, responding by officially appointing Acme as lead architect to take forward its alternative design and abandoning Sellar’s rethink, which the developer had funded itself.

-Robin Dobson, group property director at Network Rail Property and the man effectively in charge of the scheme, describes the move as the “bold decision and the right decision”, coming after the transport operator had “taken stock over many months to work out how we best move forward with the project”.
+Robin Dobson, group property director at Network Rail Property and the man effectively in charge of the scheme, describes the move as a “bold decision and the right decision”, coming after the transport operator had “taken stock over many months to work out how we best move forward with the project”.

 This has meant the appointment of an entirely new consultant team, with Acme replacing both Herzog & de Meuron and transport architect Scott Brownrigg, Gleeds replacing Gardiner & Theobald on costs, Aecom replacing WSP as engineer, SLA replacing Townshend as landscape architect, Gerald Eve replacing DP9 as planning consultant and Donald Insall Associates replacing Bridges Associates on heritage.

-It also involves, according to Dobson, “fresh thinking” on how to work with heritage groups aiming to learn from the backlash that greeted the initial proposals.
-Historic England, the all important statutory consultee that savaged the original scheme in an official objection calling for the application to be refused, was the first group shown Acme’s new plans.
+Historic England, the all-important statutory consultee that savaged the original scheme in an official objection calling for the application to be refused, was the first group shown Acme’s new plans.
 The new team has already held meetings with more than 30 different stakeholders, including the Victorian Society, which became the standard bearer for the campaign to bring down the Sellar scheme.
 “I think it is really important to make people part of the journey and part of the consultation process,” says Dobson.
-“And that wasn’t done effectively in the previous application”.
+“And that wasn’t done effectively in the previous application.”

 Previous Liverpool Street Station coverage